hansemannn/ti.lottie/README.md

  Summary
 ---------------
-Ti.Lottie is an open-source project to support the Airbnb Lottie library in Appcelerator's Titanium Mobile.
-The module is currently supports starting, pausing an animation.
+Ti.Lottie is an open-source project to support the Airbnb Lottie library in Appcelerator Titanium.
+The module supports all available API's, like starting, pausing and interacting with the view.

 Requirements
 ---------------